switch120/sample-react-docker/README.md

 * Docker image built from `./Dockerfile`, which copies React build artifacts and the Express app to the deployment image
 * Sets Heroku Config Var NODE_ENV to "production" (so Express serves static content)
 * Heroku build & release

+### Heroku Config Vars (environment variables)
+The [Heroku Config Vars](https://devcenter.heroku.com/articles/config-vars) for each project function identical to entries in a `.env` file.
+Any sensitive credentials your app needs can be added to Heroku Config Vars with the same Key as in the `/api/.env` file and it will be used as the production environment setting.

+Example: local `.env` file contains `AWS_KEY` with personal developer key.
+The Heroku Config Vars for the project can specify `AWS_KEY` as config key, and the value would be the production API key.
+This insulates all private key data from the repo and public access.

 ### Docker Cleanup
 There is an npm script in `package.json` that will clean up "dangling" images from Docker.
 Every so often it's recommended you run this command: